 Donald L. Hilton, Jr., MD* Department of Neurosurgery, The University of Texas Health Sciences Center at San Antonio, USA Published: 21 February 2014.
 Link to original paper Socioaffective Neuroscience & Psychology 2014. © 2014 Donald L. Hilton.
 This is an Open Access article distributed under the terms of the Creative Commons CC-BY 4.0 License (http://creativecommons.org/licenses/by/4.0/), allowing third parties to […]

 What does it mean to say that sex addiction “exists” or “doesn’t exist” apart from the fact that denying its existence or rebutting the denials can get you your 15 minutes of fame.
 A diagnostic term is always a provisional construct, a tool for organizing information about phenomena we are trying to understand and work […]

-[This was first published as a reply blog post to a “Psychology Today” blog post that featured an interview with Dr. Nicole Prause, spokesperson for Steele et al., 2013.]
-The full study: “Sexual Desire, not Hypersexuality, is Related to Neurophysiological Responses Elicited by Sexual Images” (2013) This EEG study was touted in the media as evidence against the […]
+[This was first published in July, 2013 as a reply blog post to a “Psychology Today” blog post that featured an interview with Dr. Nicole Prause, spokesperson for Steele et al., 2013.]
+The full study: “Sexual Desire, not Hypersexuality, is Related to Neurophysiological Responses Elicited by Sexual Images” (2013) This EEG study was touted in the media as […]

 Why the media takes one bad study and distorts its conclusions for shock value.
 Published on July 24, 2013 by Robert Weiss, LCSW, CSAT-S in Love and Sex in the Digital Age In a nationally distributed study published last week, a group of researchers argued that what is often termed as “sexual addiction” could be […]